-New Green Cards issued by Montenegrin insurance companies must bear the letters CH for Switzerland and Liechtenstein.
-This can only be crossed out along with the entire EEA field.
+New International Motor Insurance Cards issued by Montenegrin insurance companies must bear the letters CH for Switzerland and Liechtenstein.
+They can only be crossed out along with the entire EEA field.
 The EEA is regarded as a combined insurance area pursuant to European motor vehicle legislation.
 Switzerland is included in this area by virtue of its geographical location and the fact that its bureau of insurance also bears responsibility for Liechtenstein.

 Important transitional provisions:

-There may be Green Cards, which do not contain the letters MNE yet, but on which the letters SRB are not crossed out.
+There may be International Motor Insurance Cards, which do not contain the letters MNE yet, but on which the letters SRB are not crossed out.
 They continue to give sufficient cover for Montenegro even after the 1.1.2012 for the whole duration of the validity period stated on the Card.

 The country code CH provides cover for the Swiss territory as well as the territory of Liechtenstein.
 The Swiss Bureau is fulfilling the task of the insurance bureau of Liechtenstein.
-In the context of the Green Card, Switzerland and the Principality of Liechtenstein are understood as one single territory.
+In the context of the International Motor Insurance Card, Switzerland and the Principality of Liechtenstein are understood as one single territory.
 The country code CH on the card implies that both territories are covered.

 During its General Assembly held on May 28th 2015 in Sopot (Poland), the Council of Bureaux (CoB) has admitted the Insurance Bureau of Azerbaijan as 47th member of the Green Card System as per 1st January 2016.

-As of 1st January 2016, vehicles registered in Azerbaijan may circulate with green cards which are valid within the whole Green Card System (and accordingly also in Switzerland and Liechtenstein).
-These vehicles do not require frontier insurance cover any more when entering the territories of Switzerland and Liechtenstein, provided that their green card is valid.
+As of 1st January 2016, vehicles registered in Azerbaijan may circulate with International Motor Insurance Cards which are valid within the whole Green Card System (and accordingly also in Switzerland and Liechtenstein).
+These vehicles do not require frontier insurance cover any more when entering the territories of Switzerland and Liechtenstein, provided that their Insurance Card is valid.

-As of 1st January 2016 too, the member companies of the Swiss National Bureau of Insurance (NBI) are authorised to issue green cards containing the country code AZ for Azerbaijan.
+As of 1st January 2016 too, the member companies of the Swiss National Bureau of Insurance (NBI) are authorised to issue International Motor Insurance Cards containing the country code AZ for Azerbaijan.
 A per 1st January 2018, this country code will become compulsory.
-Member companies are entitled to exclude the cover for Azerbaijan by crossing out the country code AZ on the green cards they are issuing.
+Member companies are entitled to exclude cover for Azerbaijan by crossing out the country code AZ on the Insurance Cards they are issuing.